-Constance ('Connie') de Rothschild, (later Lady Battersea) was born at 107, Piccadilly on 29 April 1843, the daughter of Sir Anthony and Lady Louise de Rothschild.
+Constance ('Connie') de Rothschild, (Lady Battersea from 1892) was born at 107, Piccadilly on 29 April 1843, the daughter of Sir Anthony and Lady Louise de Rothschild.
 She spent her earliest years in Paris with her family, moving back to London in 1847.
 She enjoyed a thorough education, including drawing lessons, which was enlivened by sessions of whist with her father.

 Anthony acquired the country estate at Aston Clinton in 1851.
 As a girl, Connie became involved with educational issues at the Jews' Free School and around the family estate of Aston Clinton.
 The infant school in the village was a gift to her on her 16th birthday - at her request.
 Some of her lessons were published as well as her Reminiscences, some verses and a story set around Aston Clinton.

 In 1877, Constance married Cyril Flower, (who was created Lord Battersea in 1892).
 The couple had met through his friendship with her cousin, Leopold de Rothschild.
 In 1888 Flower and his wife acquired two cottages at Overstrand for the purposes of creating a holiday home.
 In 1897 their architect, Edwin Lutyens, rebuilt and joined them to form a large mansion in extensive gardens, The Pleasaunce.